 Student visitors

-We are delighted to host Carlo Marietti from the University of Milan.
-Carlo is here on the internship funded by Vienna Doctoral School in Physics that offers selected MSc students from inside and outside of Austria to be immersed in real world research with experts in their field for 2-6 months.
+We are delighted to host Carlo Marietti from the University of Milan (Italy) and Alejandro Cobo from Yachay Tech University (Ecuador).
+Carlo and Alejandro are here on the internship funded by Vienna Doctoral School in Physics that offers selected MSc students from inside and outside of Austria to be immersed in real world research with experts in their field for 2-6 months.

-We’re excited to have him on board and look forward to the insights his research will bring!
+We’re excited to have them on board and look forward to the insights their research will bring!

 Probing fluctuation-induced forces in non-equilibrium fluids